-As described earlier, EPA's guidance for maintenance plans calls for states to provide an emissions inventory representative of the level of emissions sufficient to attain the NAAQS.
-In addition, the maintenance plan should include a demonstration of continued compliance by showing that future emissions during the maintenance period will not exceed the level of emission in the attainment inventory.
+As described earlier, EPA's maintenance plan guidance requires states to provide an emissions inventory representative of the level of emissions sufficient to attain the NAAQS.
+In addition, the maintenance plan should include a demonstration of continued compliance by showing that future emissions during the maintenance period will not exceed the level of emissions in the attainment inventory.
 The inventory procedures described above were applied to determine emission levels for 2007, the representative attainment year.
 Emissions during the maintenance period were estimated for both an interim year (2017) and the final year (2025) of the maintenance period to show continuing compliance.

-Tables 5.5 summarizes estimated annual PM{2.5} emissions in 200775, 2017 and 2025 by major source sector for the two Connecticut counties that are part of the NY-NJ-CT PM{2.5} nonattainment area, as well totals for the both counties combined.
+Table 5.6 summarizes estimated annual $PM{2.5}$ emissions in $2007^{76}$ , 2017 and 2025 by major source sector for the two Connecticut counties that are part of the NY-NJ-CT $PM{2.5}$ nonattainment area, as well totals for the both counties combined.
 Also listed are the changes (tons/year and percentage) between 2007 and 2025.
-Tables 5.6 and 5.7 summarize the same information for NO_x and SO2 emissions, respectively.
-Appendix D provides information to access MARAMA's ftp site, which includes detailed breakdowns of emissions for all categories except for on-road mobile sources.
-Further information for on-road mobile emissions is included in Appendix I.
+Tables 5.7 and 5.8 summarize the same information for $NO_x$ and $SO_2$ emissions, respectively.
+Appendix D provides information to access MARAMA's ftp site, which includes detailed breakdowns of emissions for all categories except for the on-road mobile source emission estimates.
+Further information for on-road mobile emissions is included in Section 5.1.7 and Appendix I.